javascript-tutorial/server/README.md

 You can use it to run the tutorial locally and translate it into your language.

+Windows, Unix-systems and MacOS are supported.
+For Windows, you'll need to call scripts with ".cmd" extension, that are present in the code alongside with Unix versions.

 # Installation

 (If you have an old copy of the English tutorial, please rename `1-js/05-data-types/09-destructuring-assignment/1-destructuring-assignment` to `1-js/05-data-types/09-destructuring-assignment/1-destruct-user`).